testdouble/time_up/README.md

 `elapsed` - A `Float` of the total elapsed seconds the timer has been running

-`timings` - Returns an array of each recorded start-to-stop duration of the timer (including the current one, if active)
+`timings` - Returns an Array of each recorded start-to-stop duration of the timer (including the current one, if the timer is running)

-`count` - The number of times the timer has been started and stopped (including the current timing, if active)
+`count` - The number of times the timer has been started and stopped

-`min` - The shortest recording of the timer (including the current one, if active)
+`min` - The shortest recording of the timer

-`max` - The longest recording of the timer (including the current one, if active)
+`max` - The longest recording of the timer

 `mean` - The arithmetic mean of all recorded durations of the timer